camunda/camunda-docs/docs/components/modeler/bpmn/business-rule-tasks/business-rule-tasks.md

 :::info
 Input mappings are applied on activating the business rule task (or when an incident at the business rule task is resolved), before the decision evaluation.
-When an incident is resolved at the business rule task, then the input mappings are applied again before evaluating the decision.
+When an incident is resolved at the business rule task, the input mappings are applied again before evaluating the decision.
 This can affect the result of the decision.
 :::

-For more information about this topic visit the documentation about [Input/output variable mappings](/components/concepts/variables.md#inputoutput-variable-mappings).
+For more information about this topic, visit the documentation about [input/output variable mappings](/components/concepts/variables.md#inputoutput-variable-mappings).

 ## Job worker implementation

 A business rule task does not have to evaluate a decision modeled with DMN.
 Instead, you can also use [job workers](/components/concepts/job-workers.md) to implement your business rule task.